jianyuheng/Gradient-Centralization_tensorflow/README.md

 grads_GC_and_vars = []
 #GC operation for Conv layers and FC layers
 for (grad, param) in grads_and_vars:
-    if grad is None or param is None: if len(list(grad.shape)) > 1:
+    if grad is not None and param is not None: if len(list(grad.shape)) > 1:
             grad -=  tf.reduce_mean(grad, axis=(tuple(range(1,len(list(grad.shape))))), keep_dims=True)
     grads_GC_and_vars.append((grad, param))